-Despite Covid, the Rotary Young Photographer Competition is going ahead this year as normal.
-Heats will take place in Rotary Districts across the UK and Lochaber’s winners will go forward to the West of Scotland heat.
+The Rotary Young Photographer Competition went ahead this year as normal.
+Heats take place in Rotary Districts across the UK and Lochaber’s winners go forward to the West of Scotland heat.

 Ellis John MacConnachie has won the Senior competition (14 – 17) with Cheryl C Macintyre the runner up, both from Ardnamurchan High School.